 Osmanthus Trail is a 3.2 mile lightly trafficked loop trail located near Virginia Beach, Virginia that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from March until November.
+The trail is primarily used for hiking, walking, and nature trips and is best used from March until November.
 Dogs are also able to use this trail.

 Directions from Norfolk, VA: Take Interstate 64 to Exit 282, Northampton Boulevard/U.S. 13.
 Continue on U.S. 13 for about 4 miles then turn right onto Shore Drive/U.S. 60 and travel approximately 3-4 miles.
 The park is accessed from both sides of the U.S. 60.
 Camping and visitor center is on the left and cabins are to the right.
 Osmanthus is off U.S. 60 on the right.
 Go past the contact station and veer left toward the restrooms.
 Begin on Bald Cypruss Trail for about 100 feet where Osmanthus branches off.

 Perfect trail for the pups!!